geudde/attic-chest/pages/13.reference/01.porden/docs.md

 l( Its polish'd face their airy band betrays.

 " Form'd by Dyr Zoro in deep Komri's cave,
-" To Canace this mirror Acban gave ;
+" To Canace this mirror Acban gave;
 " Here first the nymph her destin'd spouse survey 'd, Y

 %.